What Is a Tensor? The mathematical point of view.

 $$

 A generic “cube” ##u \otimes v \otimes w## will get us a “rank ##1## cube” as different multiples of a rank ##1## matrix stacked to a cube.
 An arbitrary “cube” would be a sum of these.
 And this procedure isn’t bounded by dimensions.
 We can go on and on.
-Only thing is, that already “cube” was a bit of a crutch to describe a three-dimensional array of numbers and we run out of words other than tensor.
+The only thing is, that already “cube” was a bit of a crutch to describe a three-dimensional array of numbers and we ran out of words other than tensor.
 A four-dimensional version (tensor) could be viewed as the tensor product of two matrices, which themselves are tensor products of two vectors and always sums of them.

-Let us consider now arbitrary ##2 \times 2## matrices ##M## and order their entries such that we can consider them as vectors, because ##\mathbb{M}(2,2)## is a vector space.
+Let us consider now arbitrary ##2 \times 2## matrices ##M## and order their entries such that we can consider them as vectors because ##\mathbb{M}(2,2)## is a vector space.
 Say ##(M_{11},M_{12},M_{21},M_{22})##.
 Then we get in

 \begin{equation*} \begin{aligned}